Algorithmic Simplification of Neural Networks with Mosaic-of-Motifs: Mosaic-of-Motifs (MoMos)

-\begin{definition}[Number of Distinct Components] Assume $s \mid n$.
+\begin{definition}[Distinct Subspaces in Mosaics] Assume $s \mid n$.
 Let $m = n/s$.
-For mosaic $\Mcal \in [k]^m$ there are $k^m$ components, {\em some} inducing the same subspace.
+For a mosaic $\Mcal \in [k]^m$, there are $k^m$ components, \emph{some} of which induce the same subspace.
 Let $\alpha(m,k)$ denote the number of distinct subspaces,

-Let $\mathrm{Stir}(m,i)$ denote the Stirling number of the second kind, i.e., the number of ways to partition a set of $m$ objects into $i$ non-empty subsets~\cite{moser1958stirling}.
-Then by Proposition \ref{prop:distinctness}, distinct subspaces correspond to partitions of $\{1,\dots,m\}$ into at most $k$ subsets, hence
+Let $\mathrm{Stir}(m,i)$ denote the Stirling number of the second kind, i.e., the number of ways to partition a set of $m$ objects into $i$ non-empty subsets~\citep{moser1958stirling}.
+Then by Prop.~\ref{prop:distinctness}, distinct subspaces correspond to partitions of $\{1,\dots,m\}$ into at most $k$ subsets, hence for $k \ge 2$,

 Moreover, $\alpha(m,k)$ is non-decreasing in both $m$ and $k$, so increasing the number of blocks $m$, or allowing more motifs $k$, cannot reduce the number of distinct components. \end{definition}